texcindy99/Disaster_Response_Pipelines/README.md

 There are two notebooks available here which are used to write two python files: process_data.py for data cleaning and train_classifier.py for building machine learning pipeline.
 The notebooks are doing the same thing as in the python files, but adding more Markdown cells and visualization to assist in walking through the thought process for individual steps.

 The "data" folder holds two csv data files used in process_data.py.
 The data is cleaned, combined and saved to DisasterResponse.db.
 The database is used in ./model/train_classifier.py to build the machine learning pipeline and also in ./app/run.py to run the web app.
 The optimized classifier model is save to ./model/classifier.pkl which will be called in run.py to run the web app.
+Note that classifier.pkl is too large to upload to Github, but you can always generate it yourself by running train_classifier.py.
+It may take more than 1 hour to get results depending on your computer power.

 The web app has two templates in ./app/template: master.html and go.html which will be driven by run.py.